-If a careless driver caused your accident, the Law Offices of Mark C. Blane is ready to collect the evidence you need to hold him accountable and to fight for the compensation you deserve under California law.
+If a careless driver caused your accident, our San Diego car accident lawyer at the Law Offices of Mark C. Blane is ready to collect the evidence you need to hold him accountable and to fight for the compensation you deserve under California law.

-As with other types of car accidents, the underlying cause of a head-on collision is almost always a driver’s negligence, such as:
+As with other types of car crashes, the underlying cause of a head-on collision is almost always a driver’s negligence, such as:

 - Driving the wrong way.
 Unsuspecting drivers have nowhere to go to avoid a vehicle bearing down on them on a one-way street, highway, or entrance and exit ramps.